 Resistance exercises also burn calories during the actual workout.
-One study found that resistance training could burn as much as 200-300 calories an hour, which is about the number of calories in a piece of thick-crust cheese pizza.
+One study found that resistance training could burn as many as 200-300 calories an hour, which is about the number of calories in a piece of thick-crust cheese pizza.

 Furthermore, strengthening exercises help lower blood pressure and reduce cholesterol levels.
 This is important in preventing heart disease.
-These exercises also decrease the chance of osteoporosis and bone fractures by encouraging the deposit of calcium in the long bones and spine.
+These exercises also decrease the chance of osteoporosis and bone fractures by encouraging the deposition of calcium in the long bones and spine.

 Should I use weight machines or free weights?

 Weight machines and free weights each have advantages and disadvantages.
 Machines at a fitness centre may be good for beginners.
 Machines help ensure that you perform the movement with proper form.
-At a gym, you also have the advantage of an instructor to help you use the machine correctly.
+At a gym, you also have the advantage of an instructor to help you use the machines correctly.

 Machines also isolate specific muscle groups, allowing you to strengthen your biceps, triceps, leg muscles, abdominal muscles, the chest, shoulders, back, or other areas.
 Machine weights also have less risk of injury than free weights, as it’s unlikely a machine weight will fall on you.